walaj/SeqLib/README.md

 Support
 -------
-This code is being developed and maintained by Jeremiah Wala (jwala@broadinstitute.org)
+This code is being actively developed and maintained by Jeremiah Wala (jwala@broadinstitute.org)

 Attributions
 ------------